etcd-io/etcd/Documentation/upgrades/upgrade_3_5.md

 #### Downgrade

-If all members have been upgraded to v3.5, the cluster will be upgraded to v3.5, and downgrade from this completed state is **not possible**.
-If any single member is still v3.4, however, the cluster and its operations remains "v3.4", and it is possible from this mixed cluster state to return to using a v3.4 etcd binary on all members.
+If all members have been upgraded to v3.5, the cluster will be upgraded to v3.5, and downgrade from this completed state is **not possible.** If any single member is still v3.4, however, the cluster and its operations remains "v3.4", and it is possible from this mixed cluster state to return to using a v3.4 etcd binary on all members.

 Please [backup the data directory](../op-guide/maintenance.md#snapshot-backup) of all etcd members to make downgrading the cluster possible even after it has been completely upgraded.